01 of 10

 10 of 10

-This pin from the Diet Blog offers 10 great healthy snack ideas, including kale chips, protein bars and single packs of almond peanut butter, while this pin from the Jessica Mae blog offers some great snacks, including oranges, hummus and baby carrots, boiled eggs (one of my personal favorites) and chocolate.
+The Diet Blog offers 10 great healthy snack ideas, including kale chips, protein bars, and single packs of almond peanut butter, while the Jessica Mae blog offers some great snacks, including oranges, hummus and baby carrots, boiled eggs, and chocolate.

 One of the tips offered in a Fitbottomed Girls pin suggests bringing pre-measured snacks like nuts and fruits on your next trip.
 They're great to stave off hunger pangs and avoiding the salty pretzels and peanuts (if you're lucky) the airline is serving.
 Another way to ensure healthiness of in-flight meals is to bring only healthy snacks, like Philly.com's dietician Lindsey Kane suggests in her article"Your Guide to Healthy Eating on the Fly," where she suggests Suzie’s Whole Grain Thin Cakes, Half Naked Popcorn, and healthy meat jerky.